35 Fun Things to Do in Chicago in September from a Local

 ice cream sundae on a table

-Explore the city’s vibrant art scene during the third annual Chicago Exhibition Weekend.
+Explore the city’s vibrant art scene during the fourth annual Chicago Exhibition Week.
 Gallery hop between 50 participating galleries and creative spaces across the city, highlighting Chicago’s artistic spirit.

 Reeling is the country’s second-oldest LGBTQ+ film festival.
-Catch nearly 50 screenings at Landmark’s Century Centre Cinema and Chicago Filmmakers during the diverse festival.
+Catch nearly 100 screenings at various theaters around Chicago during the diverse festival.

 From the birthplace of Gospel music to the Obama home, Chicago boasts a proud African American history.
 The African American Heritage Tour of Chicago guides you through the city’s African American heritage across several neighborhoods from museums to restaurants and more.